 The next connection made was a subtle one.
 It was exposure.

 The more I traveled, the more people I met.
-I met more vegans while traveling than I had met my entire life.
-Suddenly, a lifestyle that had felt impossible was being actively lived by those around me.
+I met more vegans while traveling than I had met in my entire life.
+Suddenly, a lifestyle that had felt to me impossible, was being actively lived by those around me.

-While I didn't sway right away, the exposure was an important connection in my vegan journey.
+While I didn't sway right away, this exposure to veganism was an important connection in my vegan journey.